andrelucas/akceph-build/README-centos.md

 gen2-specific container.

 - Extract some metadata from the packages in `rpmbuild_<BRANCH>`.
 We'll need this to know what to call things.
+If `-s` is used, the script will build the packages for the rpmbuild directory first.

 - Copy the RPMs and SRPMs to a temporary directory.